eth-sri/zkay/README.md

 /path/to/bpl-implementation/eval-ccs2019$ ./bpl-eval-docker.sh
 ```

 Note that running this command requires docker to be installed.
+Running the full
+evaluation may take several hours.